 There’s a buzz in the air, change in the streets, and talent in the offices.
 Meet the New Midtown.

 Central location is key for attracting the best of the best – centrality makes for an easy commute.
-But there’s more to Workville’s neighborhood than just the location!
+There’s more to Workville’s neighborhood than just the location!
 39th and Broadway is in the middle of a fast-changing neighborhood.
 There’s a New Midtown, attracting top Silicon Alley companies and fantastic restaurants.

 Plaza on Broadway